efidiles/efidiles.github.io/_posts/blog/2015-08-26-warning-regarding-npm-test-command.md

 Everything was fine there so I realised that my `npm test` command in `package.json` was the culprit.
 It looked like this: `"test": "tape test/**/*.js"` when it should obviously look like this: `"test": "tape ./test/**/*.js"`; otherwise it would launch your test command against all `test` directories and subdirectories inside your project.

+### Update

+Apart from the issue above, I found out that the express server was hanging due to the `winston-graylog2` package not closing connections properly.
+The issue is reported <a href="https://github.com/namshi/winston-graylog2/issues/24" target="_blank">here</a>.